 FITTING AND CUSTOM ADJUSTMENTS FOR YOUR FRINGE

 I hope you are as excited about the new updates for the Fringe pattern as I am!
-There are three new sizes: 20/22/24 and a new bust cup: C/D, which is a built-in Full Bust Adjustment.
+Our new size range is 0-30 with two bust cup options (A/B & C/D).
+The C/D cup option is a built-in Full Bust Adjustment.
 My hope is that these changes will help more people make the Fringe pattern with fewer adjustments.
 Basic custom adjustments are included in the pattern (some are listed below), but I wanted to have a separate post with more details.

 The reality is that no pattern will fit every body type and it’s very common to need to make custom adjustments.
 Please don’t be discouraged if you need to make a few adjustments.
 In this post, I hope to help you with some of the most common adjustments I have seen after working with almost 100 testers after testing the Fringe two separate times.
 Also, remember that the goal should be to create a comfortable garment that you will enjoy wearing.
 I don’t think it’s important to get rid of every single drag line and pull, so be kind to yourself as you are analyzing your fit.
 If you have any specific questions, you can always reach out in our Chalk and Notch Facebook Group or email me directly at: [email protected]